Virginia City, Nevada: History

 With this center of wealth, many important local politicians and businessmen came from the mining camp.
 At its peak after the Big Bonanza of 1873 Virginia City had a population of over 25,000 residents and was called the richest city in the United States.
 Dominated by San Francisco moneyed interests, Virginia City was heralded as the sophisticated interior partner of San Francisco.
 "San Francisco on the coast and Virginia City inland" became the mantra of west coast Victorian entrepreneurs.
 Early Virginia City settlers were in large part the backwash from San Francisco and the California Gold Rush, ten years before.
-Mine owners who made a killing in the Comstock mines spent most of their wealth in San Francisco.
+Mine owners who made large sums of money off of their Comstock mines spent most of their wealth in San Francisco.

 A San Francisco stock market existed for the exploitation of Comstock mining.
 The Bank of California financed building the financial district of San Francisco with money from the Comstock mines.
 The influence of the Comstock lode rejuvenated what was the ragged little town of 1860 San Francisco.
 "Nearly all the profits of the Comstock were invested in San Francisco real estate and in the erection of fine buildings."
 Thus, Virginia City built San Francisco.
 The Comstock's success, measured in values of the time period, totaled "about $400 million".
 Mining and its attraction of population was the economic factor that caused the separation of Nevada territory from Utah, and later justified and supported Nevada statehood.

 The mining industry dominated Virginia City, making it an industrial center similar to those of the east coast.
 But the city retained some of its frontier flavor.
 The social history of the town has emphasized the high number of immigrants among its residents.
 Miners largely from Cornwall, England, where tin mines had been developed based on hard rock technology, flooded the Comstock.
 The new English immigrants were one of the largest ethnic groups.
 Many of the miners who came to the city were Cornish or Irish.
 In 1870, Asians were 7.6% of the population, primarily Chinese workers who settled in many western towns after they had completed construction of the transcontinental railroad.
 The Chinese filled niche markets, such as laundry workers and cooks.